 Both composite decking and wood need spacing to make it expand and contract without damage.
 When installing your decking, you should place the decking far apart to keep the wood from cracking.
 It will also keep the board in place.

 When there are temperature changes, wood can absorb moisture and can expand.
 It can also repel moisture, thereby making the wood contract.
-The same goes with composite, although it does not absorb moisture but will expand when the temperature is hot.
+Although it does not absorb moisture, the same goes with composite but will expand when the temperature is hot.
 It will also contract when the weather is cold.

 Makes Cleaning Easier